Skip to main content

 1. Not volunteering information never sought during voir dire (e.g., that Kriho silently reserved her right to nullify an unjust law),

-2. Telling fellow jurors that her knowledge that potential punishment meant a conviction was likely wrongful, and
+2. Telling fellow jurors that her knowledge that potential punishment meant a conviction was likely wrongful and

 3. Attempting to convince other jurors to cancel a charge that carried a criminal sentence against the defendant.

 Many courts use this case to convince jurors they may only decide matters of fact.
-But an educated jurist who knows the situation would know that the second and third charges were ultimately withdrawn.
+However, an educated jurist who knows the situation would know that the second and third charges were ultimately withdrawn.
 In other words, the Court did not rule on nullification!
 And there was no punishment, either.

 The Remaining Sole Charge Was Reversed on Appeal in Kriho

 Amazingly, Kriho was convicted for failing to volunteer info, EVEN THOUGH SHE WAS NEVER ASKED to do so.
-(Clearly, that jury followed the law as stated by the Court.).
+(Clearly, that Jury followed the law as stated by the Court.).
 That sole conviction on that remaining count against Kriho was reversed in 1999 on appeal!
 The appeals court rightly thought it absurd that a jury must read minds and volunteer info.

 Accordingly, FIJA reported: